dwp/find-an-address-plugin/README.md

 1. Go to the page of the plugin you want to override and make a note of its url.
 For instance, if you want to change we want to change the confirm an address page, the url is `/dwp-find-an-address-plugin/confirm-address`.
 Let's say you want to change the text of the button from "Use this address" to "Confirm this address".

 2. Create a new version of the confirm an address page that contains your changes.
-Then go to the `routes.js` of your prototype and write a new route for your new confirm an address page.
+Then go to the `app/routes.js` of your prototype and write a new route for your new confirm an address page.
+Make sure you place the new route _before_ the code you copied in step 2.
 It could be something like this:

 ```
 router.get("/dwp-find-an-address-plugin/confirm-address", (req, res) => {